For the next two days, we'll be talking about kids closets here on Momof6!

 What to do with the Outgrown Clothing

-I keep another bin for clothing that is slightly more on the shabby side, but that is still okay to donate to Big Brothers, Big Sisters.
+I keep another bin for clothing that is slightly more on the shabby side, but that is still okay to donate.
 And then once in awhile, I'll have a third bin for items that are no longer wearable or are used socks and underwear.
 Our town recycling center accepts clothing and recycles it (which I believe means that it is turned into rags, filler, etc).

 Shopping on Sale for the Next Size